dabox78/MarlinDgusResources/display/README.md

    ```
    2. insert the CF into the DGUS reader (it can be both: turned on or off, I prefer on): if turned on, it will immediately show a blue screen and the upload process
    3. reboot DGUS display

+Step 3 (DGUS Tool) is not mandatory if bmp/wav files were replaced.
+It is only needed if
+* icons' ID (order) have been modified,
+* icons were added,
+* icon/wav file IDs were modified, etc...

 # UI Design software